dawwe/xsd-2-go/README.md

 ### 3. Fork author's notes

-It seems, tool used to be simpler for Java versions before 1.11.
 Since version 1.11 JAXB packages were removed from JRE, so, I had to add them back via additional maven dependencies and classpath arguments.